cliveyg/poptape-auctionhouse/README.md

 houses.

 ##### Note:
-This microservice is currently not working at all.
-It's not even at an alpha stage.
+This microservice is only partially working.
+Extremely early alpha version.

 ##### API Routes: